 Proposed Copy:

-For the Linguistics and Philosophy joint major, required linguistics courses are LING 3110, 3410Q, and at least two additional LING courses at the 2000 level or above; and required philosophy courses are PHIL 3241 and at least three additional PHIL courses at the 2000 level or above.
-For this joint major, exit requirements for information literacy will be satisfied by passing LING 3110.
+For the Linguistics and Philosophy joint major, required linguistics courses are LING 3410Q, either LING 3000Q or 3110, and at least two additional LING courses at the 2000 level or above; and required philosophy courses are PHIL 3241 and at least three additional PHIL courses at the 2000 level or above.
+For this joint major, exit requirements for information literacy will be satisfied by passing LING 3000Q or 3110.
 The exit requirement for writing in the major will be satisfied by passing any W course in LING or PHIL at the 2000-level or above that has been approved by the student’s advisor for inclusion in the plan of study.

 2019-252 HDFS 2001 Revise Course (G) (S)